 One of the most important things is to realize that organizations have to create with their people, not for their people.
 So, it’s not about coming up with an idea and just building something and showing it to the people who work there.
 It’s about incorporating people into the process design, in the creation process for employee experience.

 You have to really understand what your people care about, what they value and then, you build experiences based on that.

 It’s sort of like going out on a date or being in a relationship where you really have to know your spouse, you really have to try to get to know the person you’re going out on a date with.

-The same is true inside of our companies.
+The same is true inside our companies.
 We really need to get to know our people as best as we can.
-In the end, it’s not about doing something specifically.
+In the end, it’s not about doing something specific.
 It’s about a way of thinking and getting what the employees feel.